Aktion Arbeitsscheu Reich: Action in April 1938

 The arrest and deportation of "asocial individuals" goes back to the "basic decree on crime prevention by the police" issued by the Ministry of the Interior on 14 December 1937.
 The order called for a preventive detention of those deemed professional or habitual criminals, and later was extended to any who might "endanger society with asocial behavior."

-After Heinrich Himmler's plan of 26 January 1938, authorities began a "one-time, comprehensive and surprising seizure" done on the "work-shy".
+After Reichsführer-SS Heinrich Himmler's plan of 26 January 1938, authorities began a "one-time, comprehensive and surprising seizure" done on the "work-shy".
 These were men of working age, who had twice refused a job offered to them or given up after a short time.
 After performing this action, the Gestapo then cooperated with the labor offices in dealing with these men.

 The implementation of the action was scheduled for March, but was postponed due to the annexation of Austria.
 The arrest operation was far-reaching all over the Reich in the period from 21 to 30 April.
 Overall, there were between 1500 and 2000 male "work-shy" deported to the Buchenwald concentration camp.